TomOndiba/FFM/DOCS.md

  * `Arrows`: change movement direction (auto auto-leveling of the steering wheel is provided)
  * `Start`: shocker strike
  * `Circle`: dispense fire

+You may contribute to the project by writing your own desktop or mobile application devoted to controlling Facking Fire Machine.
+You are provided with a simple API in form of a set of signals which you may send to the machine via bluetooth connection.
+All valid signals (which are represented by a single character) are mentioned at the screenshot of Arduino Bluetooth Controller setup menu above.

 When driving backwards, FFM stops if rangefinder detects an obstacle in range of 40 centimeters to the machine's rear.
 Also, beware that FFM shutdowns when it loses bluetooth connection.